Robb1eCodes/PatternAnalysis-COMP3710-2025/recognition/HipMRI_Segmentation_48819099/README.md

 - Img Size = 256, 128
 - Batch Size = 64 (a good mix pick between taking too long to train, and exceeding memory availability, as well as training generalisation)

+Reproducability of results is very high, after running multiple times I have not had a result that differs significantly than previous.
+There is a little bit of chance that the model can get stuck at a local minima, but the choice of learning rate, optimiser etc. all try to negate any of these effects.

 ## How to use
 ### Dependencies:
 - Python (3.13.7)